nickmccowan/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Install Active Directory
+- Install Active Directory on Domain Controller-1
-- Create an Admin and Normal User Account in AD
+- Create an Admin and Normal User Account in Active Directory Domain Services
 - Join Client-1 to your personalized domain i.e. mydomain.com
 - Create additional users and log in to client-1 with one of the users info